 So, then what’s our beef with the term ‘non-alcoholic’?

 Well, it seems to imply that something is missing.
 The focus is on what’s NOT in it.
 It’s a lesser alternative.
 It’s a bit of a downer.
-Excuse my language (again) but fuck that.
+No thanks.

 In our opinion ‘Alcohol-free’ is a way more accurate description.
 It shifts the focus onto what is IN the drink, not what is NOT.
 It’s free of the boozy shackles but hasn’t lost its edge.
 It’s a positive choice that’s not going to hurt you tomorrow.
 It’s not a 2nd rate option because you have to drive or because you’re battling through doing Dry July, Octsober, Dry January or Booze-Free Quarter 3 (Is that one?
 I’ve lost track of these things).